MaoZiming/papers/1-basic-os/01-address-translation.md

 * Virtualizing memory: **hardware-based address translation**

   * Hardware transforms each memory access (e.g. instruction fetch, load, or store), changing the **virtual address** provided by the instruction to a **physical address** where the desired information is actually located
-* Dynamic (Hardware-based) Relocation, or Base and Bounds
+* Base and Bounds
   * PA = VA + base.
 VA + base has to compare with bounds.
   * Need two hardware registers within each CPU
     * Hardware structures kept on the chip (one pair per CPU)
       * The part that helps with address translation: **memory management unit (MMU)**
     * **Base** register: Translation
     * **Bounds** (or limit) register
-      * Protection: “size” of the address space, and physical address of the end of address space
+      * Protection: “size” of the address space.
-    * **Base and bounds**
-      * Place the address space anywhere we like in physical memory
-      * While ensure each process can only access its own address space
   * Memory reference is translated by the processor in this manner: `physical address = virtual address + base`
-  * CPU is able to generate exceptions when user program tries to access memory illegally —> arrange for OS exception handler to run
+  * CPU generates exceptions when user program tries to access memory illegally —> arrange for OS exception handler to run
-    * in this case, the CPU should stop executing the user program and arrange for the OS “out-of-bounds” exception handler to run.
-    * Similarly, if a user program tries to change the values of the (privileged) base and bounds registers, the CPU should raise an exception and run the “tried to execute a privileged operation while in user mode” handler.
-These instructions require kernel (privileged) mode.
+    * Similarly, if a user program tries to change the values of the (privileged) base and bounds registers, the CPU should raise an exception and run the handler handler.
   * When a new process is created, the OS will have to search a data structure (often called a **free list**) to find room for the new address space and then mark it used.
   * The OS must save and restore the base-and-bounds pair when it switches between processes.
-    * In per-process structure such as process control block (PCB).
+    * In per-process structure such as **process control block** (PCB).
-    * To move a process’s address space, the OS first deschedules the process; then, the OS copies the address space from the current location to the new location; finally, the OS updates the saved base register (in the process structure) to point to the new location.
+    * To move a process’s address space, the OS first deschedules the process; then, the OS copies the address space from the current location to the new location; finally, the OS updates the saved base register to point to the new location.
 * Some inefficiency of base-and-bounds
   * **Internal fragmentation** (space inside the allocated unit is not all used)
     * Unallocated space between stack and heap.